Blackstone's GSO will not backstop SunEdison debt: source

 SunEdison did not immediately respond to a request for comment, while Blackstone offered no comment.

-The company has expanded rapidly, including spending more than $6 billion in acquisitions in the past year.
+The company has expanded rapidly, including spending more than $6 billion in acquisitions in the last year.

 “Management is throttling growth,” Bank of America Merrill Lynch said in a research note on Wednesday.
 “We do not forecast a bankruptcy outcome, but acknowledge there are equity sentiment, macro, financial and policy risk factors beyond management’s control.”